forkunited/ltprg/README.md

 # ltprg

-This repository contains code for *learning to play reference games*.
+This repository contains code for learning to play reference games.
 The repository is organized into an *examples* directory containing data examples, a *src/main* directory containing classes and functions for training and evaluating models, and a *src/test* directory containing tests, experiments,